lucapinello/SR700_Artisan_Server/README.md

 Python >=2.7

-You can use the Python installed with your system, but I strongly suggest to install and use the Anaconda Python 3.7 freely available from here:
+You can use the Python installed with your system, but I strongly suggest to install and use the Anaconda or Miniconda Python 3.7 freely available from here:

 http://anaconda.com/download